-Full-time exempt employees accrue vacation at the rate of 14.67 hours per month, equivalent to 22 days per year.
+Full-time exempt employees accrue vacation at the rate of 14.68 hours per month, equivalent to 22 days per year.
 The maximum vacation accrual is 200 hours.
-Part-time exempt employees who are eligible for benefits (regularly scheduled to work .5 FTE or more) accrue vacation on a prorated basis.
-The more liberal vacation plan for exempt staff is granted in recognition that they work beyond regularly scheduled hours and are ineligible for overtime pay.
+Part-time exempt employees who are benefits eligible accrue vacation on a prorated basis.